 But this is not the case with all wood species.
 Some wood species have an average and low Janka hardness rating.
 Such as Red Maple, Douglas Fir, Western White Pine, and many more.
 Whose Janka hardness is less than 1000 lbf.
 It is relatively easy to work, with good machining qualities

 Sapwood is less used in the wood industry but it is easy to work with.
 But some species that have good hardness, Sapwood of that species can also be usable.
 Because of such a species, sapwood also has enough hardness to use in the application.

 Heartwood vs Sapwood Strength

 Heartwood has excellent strength properties.
 So it is best for its external and internal projects.
-There are much natural water and rot resistance wood are available.
+There is much natural water and rot-resistant wood is available.
 Which you need less maintenance.
 Due to their good strength, these types of wood are a great choice for floor, fence, roof, and deck, and other external projects.
 When sapwood turns to heartwood.
 During the process, the heartwood becomes harder and stronger than sapwood.

 Heartwood vs Sapwood Color

-Most sapwood color is white to light yellow.
+Most sapwood colors are white to light yellow.
 But mostly it is very close to pure white. sapwood gets this color due to the high amount of moisture and open cell.